 This is where counselors can step in to help.
 According to the Presidential Task Force on Psychology’s Contribution to End Homelessness, there are a number of things mental health experts can do in order to combat poverty while also improving the mental health of their clients.

-For those who have an interest in helping alleviate the stresses of poverty while also helping clients overcome mental health disorders, Wake Forest University’s online Masters of Arts in Counseling program gives graduates the skills necessary to navigate these difficult topics.
+For those who have an interest in helping alleviate the stresses of poverty while also helping clients overcome mental health disorders, Wake Forest University’s online Master’s in Counseling program gives graduates the skills necessary to navigate these difficult topics.